splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) GetRole(role string, resp ...*http.Response) (*Role, error)
 ```
-GetRole - identity service endpoint Get a role for the given tenant Parameters:
+GetRole - identity service endpoint Returns a role for a given tenant.
+Parameters:

     role: The role name.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided